 Recognizing false news is sometimes quite difficult, as crooks use real stories to build a fake.
 Let's take a look at the fake stories of the year to learn and try to make a better sort of what we will share with our 2015 friends.

-The number one hoax that broke the year we passed was a publication that first appeared in September and was trying to protect us from them and Facebook Terms.
-The hoax started with English-speaking accounts and was subsequently translated into Greek.
-It was based on the actual event of Facebook's policy change, and was supposed to protect everyone who copied and pasted it on their wall.
+The number one hoax that broke the year we passed was a publication that first appeared in September and was trying to protect us from Facebook's terms and conditions.
+The hoax started with English-speaking accounts and then translated into Greek.
+It was based on Facebook's actual policy change event, and it was supposed to protect everyone who copied and pasted it on their wall.

 Read: "Due to the fact that Facebook" New misleading message